-A Technology Transfer Opportunity (TTO) is an opportunity for small businesses, in the course of an SBIR/STTR award, to leverage technology that has been developed at a DOE National Laboratory.
-The TTO will be described in a particular subtopic and additional information may be obtained by using the link in the subtopic to the DOE National Laboratory that has developed the technology.
-Typically the technology was developed with DOE funding of either basic or applied research at a DOE National Laboratory and is available for transfer to the private sector.
+A Technology Transfer Opportunity (TTO) is an opportunity for small businesses, in the course of an SBIR/STTR award, to leverage technology that has been developed at a participating DOE Research Institution.
+Please refer to the Topics document associated with this FOA.
+The TTO will be described in a particular subtopic and additional information may be obtained by using the link in the subtopic to the DOE Research Institution that has developed the technology.
+Typically the technology was developed with DOE funding of either basic or applied research at a DOE Research Institution and is available for transfer to the private sector.
 The level of technology maturity will vary and applicants are encouraged to investigate what work has been done prior to submitting an application.

-Those selected for award under a TTO subtopic, will be assigned rights by the DOE National Laboratory owning the technology, to perform research and development of the technology during their Phase I or Phase II grants.
+Those selected for award under a TTO subtopic, will be assigned rights by the Research Institution owning the technology, to perform research and development of the technology during their Phase I or Phase II grants.
 Please note that these are NOT commercial rights which allow you to license, manufacture, or sell, but only rights to perform research and development.

-In addition, the DOE National Laboratory will provide the awardee, at the start of its Phase I grant, with a no-cost, six month option to license the technology.
+In addition, the DOE Research Institution will provide the awardee, at the start of its Phase I grant, with a no-cost, six month option to license the technology.
 It will be the responsibility of the small business to demonstrate adequate progress towards commercialization and to negotiate an extension to the option or convert the option to a license.
-A copy of the option agreement template will be available at the National Lab website which owns the TTO.
+A copy of the option agreement template will be available at the Research Institution website which owns the TTO.